 The Langtang Valley Trek itinerary spans 10 days, starting and ending in Kathmandu, which includes your international arrival and departure.
 Our trek itinerary is flexible, allowing us to customize it to fit your specific holiday needs in Nepal.

-After landing at Tribhuvan International Airport in Kathmandu, one of our airport representatives will meet you and arrange a short drive to your hotel in the heart of the city.
+After landing at Tribhuvan International Airport in Kathmandu, our airport representatives will meet you and arrange a short drive to your hotel in the heart of the city.
 Once you check into your comfortable room and take some time to rest and recover from any jet lag, you will have the chance to meet another group member from the Langtang Valley Trek.

 Our guide will provide you with important information about the trek to Langtang Valley, details about our services, and we will review the trek equipment.
 You’ll spend the night in Kathmandu, preparing for the adventure ahead.